...

 However, fiberglass cracks are susceptible to cracking upon impact which means that although it absorbs energy well, it will very likely have to be replaced more frequently.
 Fiberglass helmets are generally more expensive than injection-molded plastic helmets.

-Composite and Carbon/Kevlar helmets combine fiberglass with carbon, Kevlar, and other materials to produce extremely durable helmets with the same benefits as the fiberglass helmets (lower weight, increased noise reduction).
+Composite and carbon/Kevlar helmets combine fiberglass with carbon, Kevlar, and other materials to produce extremely durable helmets with the same benefits as the fiberglass helmets (lower weight, increased noise reduction).
 These range in price considerably and can be much more expensive than plastic or fiberglass helmets.

 carbon-fiber-helmet-Shell-Material-Options-agv-sport